Skip to content

 • Walk toward accommodation

-Ho Chi Minh City Travel Guide Tip: For a smooth journey via bus, make an early reservation from HCMC to Siem Reap to secure a seat.
+Ho Chi Minh City Travel Guide Tip: For a smooth journey via bus, make an early reservation from HCMC to Siem Reap.

 02:30 pm – 03:00 pm Check out and prepare for departure